 Waiting for Light

-The feast of Epiphany celebrates the arrival of the magi to the birthplace of Jesus.
-Matthew describes a vigilant scene of astrologers from the east, watching and waiting for light, then following a lone star through a great expanse of darkness only to come upon a newborn king.
+The feast of Epiphany, the historical Christian day that celebrates the arrival of the magi to the birthplace of Jesus, tells a similar story.
+Matthew describes a vigilant scene not unlike that of Simeon at the temple or sentinels on the city wall.
+Astrologers from the east followed a lone star through a great expanse of darkness to come upon a newborn king.
 Their watchful journey took years.
 It impelled further darkness as Herod's jealousy reared an evil demand for the murder of infant boys throughout Bethlehem.
 It was a solitary journey, disregarded by the masses and wrought with difficulty.
 But the light was real and relieving.
-“Nations shall come to your light,” sang the prophet of this child, “and kings to the brightness of your dawn.”
+"Nations shall come to your light," sang the prophet of this child, "and kings to the brightness of your dawn" (Isaiah 60:3).

-With those who first watched and waited for the reminder that light shines and darkness will not overcome it, Epiphany is a reminder that ours is still a world straining in shadow with our glimpses of light, waiting.
+With those who first watched and waited for God to step from the heavens and into our darkness, Epiphany is a reminder that ours is still a world straining in shadow, with our glimpses of light, waiting.
 Like those who first journeyed to set their eyes on the child born to die, we move through long nights, often finding ourselves out of place, in the dark, straining to see more.
 The Christian story is a declaration that Jesus can transform this watching and waiting, our lives and our deaths, bringing light where death stings, where tears discourage, and darkness haunts.
+"I wait for the Lord," sang the psalmist, "my soul waits, and in his word I hope; my soul waits for the Lord, more than watchmen wait for the morning, more than watchmen wait for the morning."
 The night is surely long, but indeed, what if the light is real?